 Chickpea, Butternut Squash, and Red Lentil Stew: A couple years ago, our favorite Lebanese restaurant shared their hummus recipe (so yum!).
 Since then, my husband prefers to make our hummus in-house, so we usually have chickpeas (aka garbanzo beans) hanging out in the pantry.
 I was so excited to find another use for all those beans!
 Imagine this served with some warm, pillowy naan.

 Slow Cooker Chicken Fajita Soup: I love Tex-Mex, and our new town is…um…not rich with Tex-Mex joints, so I’ve been at a loss since we moved.
 I came across this recipe and—bam!—problem solved!
 I’ve mentioned my love of avocados before, so you know I’m all set with this soup.
+This is one of our favorite soup recipes.

 Chipotle Chicken and Pumpkin Soup: While we’re talking about Mexican-ish soups, check out this one flavored with chipotle and adobo.
 It’s a little spicier than the Chicken Fajita soup—or not, since you can leave the peppers out if you want.